-- Design approaches, techniques, and tools for inclusive design.
+- Design approaches, techniques, and tools for inclusive design

-- Assistive technologies, aging-related research, and technology for kids.
+- Assistive technologies, aging-related research, and technology for kids

-- Web and internet accessibility for digital inclusion.
+- Web and internet accessibility for digital inclusion

-- Accessibility within organizations: good practices and experiences.
+- Accessibility within organizations: good practices and experiences

-- Technology for neurodiverse population.
+- Technology for neurodiverse population

 Information Communication Technologies for Development (ICTD)

 Information and communication technologies (ICTs) have become pervasive in the lives of people globally.
-Diverse users from varying socio-economic background across the world interact with and are impacted by the design of computing technologies as well as use of big data, interventions, and platforms built on such technologies.
+Diverse users from varying socio-economic backgrounds across the world interact with and are impacted by the design of computing technologies as well as the use of big data, interventions, and platforms built on such technologies.
 Topics include but are not limited to:

-- Technologies for low- and middle-income regions and/or other resource-constrained settings.
+- Technologies for low- and middle-income regions and/or other resource-constrained settings

-- Design, application, and adoption of ICTs in underdeveloped communities and regions.
+- Design, application, and adoption of ICTs in underdeveloped communities and regions

-- Technologies for poverty alleviation, education, and sustainability.
+- Technologies for poverty alleviation, education, and sustainability

 The “Human” Factors of Human Computer Interaction

-- The human aspects of a compelling user experience.
+- The human aspects of a compelling user experience

-- The emotional aspects of design.
+- The emotional aspects of design

-- The influence of human-centered design on the core product metrics.
+- The influence of human-centered design on the core product metrics

 - Best practices with proven results around usability testing, concept-value testing, etc.

 This interactive mentoring session lets attendees seek personalized advice regarding their career or academic endeavors, in small groups.
 Topics must be related to at least one of the following: career opportunities (e.g. how to become successful in a particular technical field), job search, tools for success at work, or academic paths.
-Your topic must also be intended for students/early career, midcareer, or both.
+Your topic must also be intended for students/early career, mid-career, or both.

 - Making a living with free software: Workshops should help our audience understand what role free and open source software plays in the tech industry and IT/ICT; high-demand languages, tools, and platforms; how to work in virtual open source communities; where to find great jobs at any stage in your career, how to get started.

-- Developer tools and platforms and methods: Automation, IDEs, Git and GitHub.
+- Developer tools and platforms and methods: Automation, IDEs, Git, and GitHub.
 Agile, Security tools, and auditing your code.
 Bug-Tracking, documentation.
 Team building, giving back.
 Languages you may have missed in C.S. class: Python, PHP, Python, Ruby, Rust, and Golang to name some.
 Introductory or Intermediate workshops recommended.

 - Securing your Open Source Software: Some say that open source software is more secure since there are many pairs of eyes fixing issues.
 Some say it is just the opposite.
 From hackers to stealing, we invite workshops on how you take all precautions to secure your open source software.